English

 1. Create a route

 The first step is to create your route in StoryHunt Creator.
-This guide is only suitable linear tours so remember to select "route" when creating a new tour.
 We recommend to stay within the following guidelines for your tour:

 • We recommend to have 8-12 stories per tour